s3m/s3m/README.md

-constraints and the compressed backup should be streamed to am s3 bucket (X provider), therefore if for some reason the connection gets lost while streaming almost before finishing, the whole backup procedure could be corrupted and in the worst scenario everything should start all over again.
+constraints and the compressed backup should be streamed to am s3 bucket (X provider), therefore if for some reason the connection gets lost while streaming almost before finishing, the whole backup procedure could be corrupted and in worst scenario everything should start all over again.

-The aim of **s3m** is to make as much as possible "fault-tolerant" the storage the procedure of the data stream to so that even if the server lost network connectivity, the stream could still be received and queued so that when the network re-establishes it can continue in where it was left and resume the upload without the need to start all over again.
+The aim of **s3m** is to make as much as possible "fault-tolerant" the storage the procedure of the data stream to so that even if the server lost network connectivity, the stream could still be received and queued so that when the network re-establishes it can continue where it was left and resume the upload without the need to start all over again.